 7. Support provided

-The Australian Centre for Child Protection and Families Australia brought stakeholders together and provided support to develop a community vision and associated practical action to drive sustainable change for children in each of the CALI locations.
+The Australia Centre for Child Protection and Families Australia brought stakeholders together and provided support to develop a community vision and associated pratical action to drive sustainable change for children in each of the CALI locations.

 Relevant research, training, tools and practice examples from successful projects were provided to address local needs.